All Episodes

 Yeah.

-You wouldn't even you wouldn't if it wasn't for mom and dad, you wouldn't be here, period.
+If it wasn't for mom and dad, you wouldn't be here, period.

 Let's be very blunt and honest about this.

-Um, you know, it's funny because I think we just had Veterans Day yesterday, and I was talking about how we don't have any freedom, we don't have any liberty, we don't even have a country.
+Well, you know, it's funny because I think we just had Veterans Day yesterday, and I was talking about how we don't have any freedom.

-I love people that put everything on the line with heroism and courage, and just you know, they do what needs to be done.
+I love people that put everything on the line with heroism and courage and just, you know, they do what needs to be done.

 Forget Washington.

-It's the the heart and soul of America is the people that get up every day, shovel coffee down their throats, get their kids dressed for school, pack their lunch, uh race out, do their 10, 12, 14 hours, you know, cook something as quickly as they can, do the homework with the kids, pass out from exhaustion.
+It's the heart and soul of America is the people that get up every day, shovel coffee down their throats, get their kids dressed for school, pack their lunch, race out, do their 10, 12, 14 hours, you know, cook something as quickly as they can, do the homework with the kids, pass out from exhaustion.

 You know, the ones that obey the laws, play by the rules, pay taxes.

-They did they're the ones, Mike, that make this country great.
+They're the ones, Mike, that make this country great.

 You covered them with dirty jobs.

-I I that was my like my favorite show.
+That was my favorite show.

-Well, why did you stop posting it?
+Why did you stop hosting it?

-Um but look, believe it or not, never say never.
+But look, believe it or not, never say never.

-I I I would uh I would want to do that's a show I would want to do myself.
+That's a show I would want to do myself.

 That's how much I love it.